 Step Ten: Enjoy Blueberries Everyday.
 Book next picking session.

 - Reviews: We want your experience to be five stars every time, and appreciate your online reviews: Leave a review on Google, TripAdvisor, and Facebook reviews.
-Feedback you provide via email is appreciated so that we can continue to grow as people in service to community.
+Feedback you provide via email is appreciated so that we can continue to grow in service to community.

 - Photos: We appreciate your photos of blueberry picking and the moreish food you create.
 Tag @deepspringfarmflorida on Instagram and @Deep Spring Farm on Facebook.